 Using a whisk, mix all of the dry ingredients in a small bowl.
 Next, whisk together the oil (or butter), vanilla, and syrup until thoroughly combined, then add the egg.
 Pour the wet ingredients into the dry and stir well.
 Lastly, stir in the carrots and raisins.

 A note about the raisins: mine were old.
 So old that they were hard and crystallized with sugar.
-But, clever girl that I am, I remembered that I happened to have a little spiced rum left over from Christmas egg nog, so I poured it over the raisins and microwaved it for about 30 seconds, just enough to warm it up.
+But, clever girl that I am, I remembered that I happened to have a bit of spiced rum left over from Christmas eggnog, so I poured it over the raisins and microwaved it for about 30 seconds, just enough to warm it up.
 I let them sit for 10-15 minutes, soaking in the rummy goodness and they plumped right up, nice and soft.
 I strained them from their rum bath and folded them into the batter.

 Spoon the batter onto a cookie sheet lined with parchment paper in golf-ball sized scoops.
 Bake for 12-15 minutes at 325.
 Let cool for 10-15 minutes before transferring to a wire rack.
 Store them in a sealed container and they’ll stay fresh for a week… if you can keep from eating them all.